MARKET SNAPSHOT: Stock Market Attempts To Shake Off Political Tension In Volatile Trade

 Continue Reading Below

-U.S. stock benchmarks on Tuesday struggled to recover from heavy selling earlier in the session, that came after a North Korean missile test over Japanese airspace rattled investors and sent them trawling for assets perceived as safe.
+U.S. stock benchmarks on Tuesday staged a recovery from heavy selling earlier in the session, that came after a North Korean missile test over Japanese airspace rattled investors and sent Wall Street trawling for assets perceived as safe.

-The Dow Jones Industrial Average traded 10 points, or less than 0.1%, higher at 21,821.
+The Dow Jones Industrial Average traded 23 points, or 0.1%, higher at 21,831.
 Blue chips had been off by as much as 135 points or 0.6% at its intraday nadir, with a rise in Boeing Co.
 (BA) and United Technologies Corp.
 (UTX) helping to power a mini rally.

 U.S. equity futures sold off late Monday, after North Korea launched a ballistic missile over Japan, seen as another direct provocation that could destabilize the region (http://www.marketwatch.com/story/north-koreas-outrageous-missile-launch-over-japan-inflames-tensions-again-2017-08-29).